SteeltoeOSS/Documentation/docs/connectors/mongodb.md

 cf restage myApp
 ```

->NOTE: The preceding commands assume you use the MongoDB Enterprise Service for PCF.
+>The preceding commands assume you use the MongoDB Enterprise Service for PCF.
 If you use a different service, you may have to adjust the `create-service` command to fit your environment.

 ### Add Mongo Client